 Megan Piper, PhD, is an associate professor in the University of Wisconsin Department of Medicine and the associate director of research at UW-CTRI.
 Dr. Piper’s research focuses on understanding and treating tobacco dependence, with an additional interest in different populations of smokers who have more difficulty quitting, such as women and smokers with mental illness.

-In 2014, Megan received the Russell-Jarvik Young Investigator Award for her contributions to the field from the Society for Research on Nicotine and Tobacco.
-Dr. Piper serves as an Associate Editor for the journal Nicotine & Tobacco Research.
+In 2014, Piper received the Russell-Jarvik Young Investigator Award for her contributions to the field from the Society for Research on Nicotine and Tobacco.
+She serves as an Associate Editor for the journal Nicotine & Tobacco Research.

 A Madison native, Dr. Piper completed her undergraduate degree in Chemistry at Carleton College in Minnesota, her Masters’ degree in Clinical Psychology from the University of Miami in Ohio, and her PhD in Clinical Psychology from the University of Wisconsin.